 NORTHERN PALM BEACH COUNTY

-Registration for the Jupiter Senior Softball Association’s 2017-18 season is open to men age 55 and older with games every Monday, Wednesday and Friday at 8:30 a.m.
-New players may participate in games for the remainder of the year and in the Winter League beginning in January.
+Registration for the Jupiter Senior Softball Association’s 2018 season is open to men age 55 and older with games every Monday, Wednesday and Friday at 8:30 a.m.
+New players may participate in the Association’s Winter League.
 Games are played at Jupiter Community Park, 3377 Church St. To register, call 561-308-5464 or go to www.leaguelineup.com/jssa for information.

 The North Palm Beach Parks and Recreation Department offers the following classes: Yoga, tai chi, Jazzercise, table tennis, bridge, Fitness Over 50, Country Dance, meditation, Partner Line Dance, Special-Needs Camp, chair exercise, paddleboarding, Soccer Shots and more.
 Register online at www.npbrec.org, at the Park Activities Building, 603 Anchorage Drive, or contact the Parks & Recreation office at 561-841-3386.